• Skip to primary navigation

 Nima Sensor Limitations

-Limitation #3: Nima cannot detect gluten in PURE xanthan or guar gum.
+Limitation #3: Nima cannot detect gluten in pure xanthan or guar gum.

 Nima Sensor displaying a gluten found message

-The Nima Sensor displaying a gluten found message.
+The Nima Sensor displays a gluten-found message.

 When to Use the Nima Sensor

-The Nima Sensor can be used in many situations to help keep the gluten-free community safe.
-Here are a few scenarios when I have found the Nima Sensor to come in handy:
+Below are a few scenarios when I have found the Nima Sensor to come in handy:

 • When that gluten-free hamburger bun looks too good to be true (like at Bryon Burgers in London) – test it!